yusufadell/curioqz/docs/index.rst

-.. quiz documentation master file, created by sphinx-quickstart.
+.. curioqz documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to quiz's documentation!
+Welcome to curioqz's documentation!
 ======================================================================

 .. toctree::